 There are some brightly colored species of birds in North America, and there are many that are different shades of red.
 Birds are red for many reasons.
 Their colors help them attract mates and defend their territories.

 The Rose-Throated Becard is a small songbird with a long tail that lives primarily on insects such as grasshoppers, beetles, moths, crickets, and spiders.
 This particular bird species spends its days foraging for food from dawn to dusk before returning to its roosting spot at nightfall.
-They are often found in woodland habitats with trees and shrubs for nesting and feeding, though they can be seen near water sources such as streams or ponds.
+They are often found in woodland habitats with trees and shrubs for nesting and feeding, though they can be seen near water sources like streams or ponds.

 Mals are most easily identified by their distinctive red throat (gorget) and black head, while females are brownish-grey and do not have the red spot.